sraynitjsr/Database_Monster_Repo/NoSQL/Column DB/README.md

-# Casandra DB is a Column Based NoSQL DB
+# Cassandra DB is a Column Based NoSQL DB

+# First Cassandra Query
+## SELECT name, country FROM my_players WHERE profession = 'Sachin';